Eliminate Off-Task Behavior During Group WorkFeb 23, 2023

 After students respond and place their sticky notes around the room, have students get in small groups and discuss their answers with each other.
 Then take the discussion to the whole group, and talk about everything students wrote down.
 What responses have the most check marks?
 What do students value most in a classroom environment?
 Synthesize students’ responses and feedback down to essential rules and norms everyone can agree to.
 You can then print these norms on a poster and hang them in a visible location in your classroom.

 The object of this activity is to highlight the expectations of collaboration and have something to reference back to throughout the school year during collaborative work-time.

 There’s nothing rare about struggling to facilitate collaborative work in the classroom.
 It’s a shared experience to get frustrated with off-task behavior, or to have those students who take over the entire project and do not let anyone else contribute.
 Teaching collaboration is a challenge, and this survey shows that.
 However, collaboration is also necessary.
 It’s necessary for a thriving work force and society, as well as for deeper learning in the classroom.
 While it can be messy at times, it can also lead to incredible classroom moments that can only happen when students are working together.

-Check out my new online Project Based Learning course!
+Want to dive deeper into this?
+Check out my online Project Based Learning course!

 Stay Connected With Trevor's Work

 Join thousands of educators who receive weekly articles, videos, and inspiration from Trevor.

 SPAM is the worst.
 I promise to only send you my best stuff and NEVER to share your email.